Toubou people: Social stratification

-In the year 1953, Al-Haj Kellei Chahami, a highly esteemed privileged chieftain of the Kamaya canton, an agreement with the French colonizers decreed the emancipation of all slaves and suppressed the use of captives in the Borkou region, while slaves from the contiguous regions, such as Tibesti and Ennedi, uncovered the liberation center situated in Borkou.
-Several of these slaves escaped and sought refuge in Borkou under the protection of the Kamaya canton and they were subsequently emancipated by the esteemed chief, Al-Haj Kellei Chahami, who granted them land that enabled them to settle, and this district was formerly referred to as "Ni-Agaranga" in Dazaga, which literally translates to "country of slaves" in the Faya-Largeau city.
-However, the Borkou municipality opted to rechristen it as "Quartier Huit" (Eighth Quarter) as a euphemistic expression.
-After the abolition of slavery in 1953, the chief Kellei Chahami admitted the descendants of former captives to the canton, where they were recognized as full members and can move around freely and in this way, the last fraction of the Kamaya canton thus was established.
-Not only the captives were attached to the Kamaya canton, but along with all foreigners who resided in Faya, including Fezzanais (Libyan refugees who fled Italian brutality in 1929 before the Italian colonialists' progression into southern Libya, the Fezzan region), Ouadaens from the Chad's Waddai region, prostitutes, blacksmiths etc, were also attached to the Kamaya canton.
-All of these individuals' concerns were conveyed to the colonizers via the Kamaya canton.
+The Darda (supreme leader) Kelleï Chahaïmi of the Kamaya canton in 1953, in agreement with the French colonizers, decreed the emancipation of all slaves and suppressed the use of captives in the Borkou region.
+Slaves from neighboring regions, such as Tibesti and Ennedi, subsequently discovered the liberation center in Borkou.
+Several of these slaves escaped and sought refuge in Borkou under the protection of the Kamaya canton.
+They were subsequently emancipated by Chahaïmi, who granted them land on which to settle.
+This district was formerly referred to as "Ni-Agaranga" in Dazaga, which literally translates as "country of slaves", in the city of Faya-Largeau.
+However, the Borkou municipality later renamed it "Quartier Huit" (Eighth Quarter) as a euphemistic expression.
+After the abolition of slavery in 1953, Chahaïmi admitted the descendants of former captives into the canton, where they were recognized as full members and could move freely; in this way, the last fraction of the Kamaya canton was established.
+Captives were not the only groups attached to the Kamaya canton; foreigners who resided in Faya, including Fezzanis (Libyan refugees who fled Italian brutality in 1929 before the advance of Italian colonial forces into the Fezzan region of southern Libya), Ouaddaians from Chad's Waddai region, prostitutes, blacksmiths, and others were also attached to the Kamaya canton.
+The concerns of all these individuals were conveyed to the colonizers through the canton.

-The descendants of freed slaves who located in the Tibesti region for many years approach their former masters inquiring about their past.
-In response, the Teda deliberately allege their identity as "Kamadja" to their freed captives, who question about the significance of this designation.
-The Teda respond that they know the freed captives' people led them to assume this title.
-However, once the descendants of freed slaves embrace this belief and depart, the Teda proceed to use insulting terms such as "blind", "stupid", and "unintelligent", as well as other terms that are demeaning.
-The term "Kamadja" is a mispronunciation of Kamaya, and the Teda are grudgingly attempting to sabotage the Toubou Gorane Kamaya clans' federation reputation since the Kamaya's history was fabricated by the French colonists and Teda took advantage of the situation by misleading their freed slave descendants and the general public.